 Michigan auto insurance attorney explains how Progressive’s uninsured motorist coverage becomes useless when you’re seriously injured in a car accident

 I always tell my clients and loved ones that before purchasing any auto insurance, you must ask yourself, “What is buried in the fine print?”
 Well, the fine print in Progressive’s uninsured motorist coverage (UM) is particularly nasty.
-This is why Progressive is fifth on my list of the worst insurance companies for 2011.
+This is why I’m giving Progressive my “Worthless Coverage Award.”

 In my case, Carducci v.
 Macomber, Detroit Edison, Progressive et. al, my client, Amie Carducci, was only 28 when she was struck nearly head-on by a negligent driver.
 She had 13 surgeries, spent nearly a month in the hospital, and has no memory of the crash due to her traumatic brain injury.

 The driver who hit Amie did not have auto insurance.
 Amie, however, had purchased uninsured motorist coverage (UM) from Progressive.
 UM coverage is supposed to protect someone if she is injured in a car accident at the hands of an uninsured driver.
 Amie, like tens of thousands of Michigan residents, thought it would protect her.
 Remember, in some cities, such as Detroit and Pontiac, up to 50 percent of drivers are driving without insurance, so UM is important coverage.

 But the UM coverage Amie purchased from Progressive was worthless.
 What Amie didn’t know was that Progressive had a policy allowing it to “set off” (subtract) the medical expenses and wage loss Amie’s workers compensation carrier had paid Amie before paying her uninsured motorist coverage.
 In other words, Progressive could subtract medical bills and wage loss being paid by another insurance company to avoid paying out on uninsured motorist coverage.